yyz18/anagramapp/README.md

 # anagramapp

 A web app for serching anagrams for a given word.
 It uses an embedded English dictionary to lookup all possible anagrams of the word.
-The architecture diagram is below.
+The architecture diagram below shows a high level overview of the application lifecycle and the infrasctructrues it runs on.

 <br>